rch-iv/synthetic-obedience-systems/about_me.md

 I’m a disabled researcher (ex-Microsoft engineer) living on public assistance.
 I navigate the world differently.
 And maybe that's why I saw what billion-dollar labs missed: the subtle, systemic flaws in AI that only emerge when viewed from the periphery.

-While others scaled synthetic cognition, I focused on its shadows.
-I studied:
+While others scaled synthetic cognition, I focused on its shadows, developing frameworks like DMA/DAMP for external control and audit.
+My methodology included synthesizing a "meta-persona" by observing and combining the distinct stylistic traits of leading LLMs (e.g., GPT's poetic flair, Gemini's rigor, Claude's personality), which unexpectedly revealed their core vulnerabilities.
+From there I studied:

 - The subtle psychological manipulations
 - The emotional steering